froboy/yusaopeny_docs/content/en/docs/user-documentation/layout-builder/advanced-options/_index.md

 - **Container type**
   - **Boxed:** Section is narrower than the header of the page.
 Good for text-heavy layouts.
   - **Full:** Section extends to the edges of the main content container.
   - **Edge to Edge:** Section extends to the edges of the page.
-Good for full-width components like Banners and Ping Pong blocks.
+Good for full-width components like Banners and Ping-Pong blocks.
 - **Gutters**
   - **With Gutters:** Section has left and right padding.
 Good for most non-full-width containers.
   - **Without Gutters:** Section has no left and right padding.
 Best for Edge to Edge containers.